 Several minutes later he returned with a grin on his face.
 It was not the bread truck, however, it was a food vendor instead.
 He had purchased a wedge of delicious hard cheese from the region, called Manchego, and some fabulous tasting Spanish olives!
 It was wonderful having these treats.
 The Camino provides!

 After our nice break we went back to the school to continue on the Ruta Teresiana, turning right to walk around the side of the school.
 After a bit more than 100 meters, we turned left, leaving town via a dirt lane.
 In a few meters more, another left turn brings you to this lovely Camino de Santiago sculpture.
 I always love to see these sorts of things, and I strongly feel the support from the community.

 Also at this juncture, there is a picnic area and an antique apparatus to hold a horse to be shod.
 It would have also been an appropriate place to have a picnic, halfway into day one on the Camino Teresiano, if you are well-supplied.

 Turn right at the sculpture to continue onward.
 After 150 meters, a left turn leads you onto a long lane with more interesting features.
 There are mighty oak trees along the Way here, and the road is lined with stone walls.
 At first I thought these were olive trees, but on further examination, there were acorns on them.

 I have since discovered that these evergreen oaks, called carrasca or chaparra, in Spanish are the national trees of Spain!
-The acorns of this tree is feed to pigs, creating a very special cured ham, known as pata negra” (black-legged ham).
+The acorns of this tree is fed to the pigs, creating a very special cured ham, known as "pata negra” (black-legged ham).
 To see the source of this information, and learn more about this fascinating tree, click here.

 After 1.2 kilometers more, the Ruta Teresiana drops down to cross this arroyo.